wiktor-obrebski/type-safe-errors/docs/REFERENCE.md

 import { Err } from 'type-safe-errors';

 class UserNotFoundError extends Error {
-  name = "UserNotFoundError" as const;
+  name = 'UserNotFoundError' as const;
 }

 const errResult = Err.of(new UserNotFoundError());